-2.2 Total Rewards
+2.3 Total Rewards

-The University promotes the philosophy of "total rewards" for full-time employees.
-The University's total rewards package includes both compensation, in the form of salary or wages, and benefits, specifically, the University's contribution on behalf of its employees to pay for and provide those benefits.
+The University promotes the philosophy of "total rewards" with both full-time and benefits eligible part-time employees.
+The University's total rewards package includes compensation both in the form of pay and benefits.
+University provided benefits, for which the University contributes a significant amount on behalf of the employee, are in full compliance with the University's mission and belief system while providing a level of security for employees and their families.

-2.3 Competitive Pay
+2.3.1 Competitive Pay

-2.5 Pay Grades
+2.4 Pay Grades

 The compensation program is subdivided into two (2) sets of pay schedules: exempt (administration) and non-exempt (staff).
 The determination as to whether a position is exempt or non-exempt is based entirely upon government-mandated guidelines that are not arbitrary or at the discretion of the University.
-The individual pay schedules are built upon the information presented in 2.3 above; the determination as to the appropriate step within the pay schedule is based upon the various policies within this compensation program.
+The individual pay schedules are built upon the information presented in 2.3.1 above; the determination as to the appropriate step within the pay schedule is based upon various policies within this compensation program.

-2.6 Pay Adjustments
+2.5 Pay Adjustments

 Pay adjustments may be given as follows:

-- Promotion: an employee applies for and is extended an offer of employment in a higher classification.
+2.5.2 Promotion: an employee applies for and is extended an offer of employment in a higher classification.
 The employee will receive additional compensation for the position in line with that position's pay grade and the practices delineated within this program.

-- Demotion: an employee is demoted either due to performance or discipline.
+2.5.3 Demotion: an employee is demoted either due to performance or discipline.
 The employee will receive less compensation for the position in line with that position's pay grade and the practices delineated within this program.

-- Reduction in Force: an employee is involuntarily reduced to a lower classified position in a lower pay grade or terminated from employment due to economic conditions (loss of funding, reduced budget, etc).
+2.5.4 Reduction in Force: an employee is involuntarily reduced to a lower classified position in a lower pay grade or terminated from employment due to economic conditions (loss of funding, reduced budget, etc).

-- Significant Change in Responsibilities: an employee has experienced a significant change in either the essential functions or responsibilities of his / her job (an addition to or removal of significant duties and responsibilities) necessitating a reclassification of the position.
+2.5.6 Significant Change in Responsibilities: an employee has experienced a significant change in either the essential functions or responsibilities of his / her job (an addition to or removal of significant duties and responsibilities) necessitating a reclassification of the position.

-- Stipend: a temporary adjustment / add-on due to assignment / acceptance of temporary additional duties.
+2.5.8 Stipend: a temporary adjustment / add-on due to assignment / acceptance of temporary additional duties.
 May be lump sum or added to the regular rate of pay for the duration of the assignment.

-- Performance: employees will be evaluated, at minimum, on an annual fiscal cycle.
+2.5.9 Performance: employees will be evaluated, at minimum, on an annual fiscal cycle.
 Merit increases, if offered, will be subsequently determined by the individual's performance and based upon: